CS171/2016-cs171-website/project.md

 * **Optional Features.** List the features which you consider to be nice to have, but not critical.
 * **Project Schedule.** Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
 Write this in terms of weekly deadlines.

-Each team member must submit this document as part of their homework.
-This proposal is the first part of your process book.
+This proposal and project plan is the first part of your process book.
 As a ballpark number: your proposal should contain about 3-4 pages of text, plus 5-6 pages of sketches.

 Based on your proposals we will assign a staff member to your team who will guide you through the rest of the project.
+Usually, this will be your studio TA, but in certain cases you might get a different TA assigned.
-You will schedule a project review meeting with a staff member during regular lecture times of the week marked in the schedule.
-Make sure all of your team members are present at the meeting.
+During studios, you will discuss and review your project with your TA, as well as give and receive peer feedback.
+These discussions will lead to a re-design of your project, where you will update your project plan, sketches and designs based on the feedback you received.
+Make sure all of your team members are present at the studios.

+## Group Work - Jigsaw Groups
+After your initial project plan, parallel to working on your project, we have a group work phase focusing on visualization methods.
+This phase will teach you to independently research a topic in visualization, create visual presentation material, and present your findings to your peers.
+Specifically, this phase will have several components:

+* A specific topic will be assigned to your project group, focusing state-of-the-art visualization methods.
+* Knowledge quest: In your project groups, you will research the assigned topic with the goal to be able to teach it to other students.
+* Communication preparation: In your groups, you will prepare teaching material (slides, screencasts, handouts, etc.) for comprehensively presenting your assigned topic.
+* Jigsaw groups: During class time, we will split you up into new groups, where each person has worked on and researched a different topic.
+In these new groups, you will present your work to each other.
+* Final discussion: In-class discussion and wrap-up of the researched visualization methods.

-## Project Milestone
+## Project Prototypes V1 and V2

-For your Prototype we expect you to hand in your **code** and your **process book** in it's current state (see Final Project Submission for details).
+For your prototype V1, we expect you to hand in your **code** and your **process book** in it's current state (see Final Project Submission for details).
 You don't have to hand in a screencast and you don't have to have your website ready.

 For your Prototype you should have completed your data acquisition, or at least have a significant sample of your data.
 You must have your data structures in place.
 For example, if you plan to collect 1000 data records, but only have 200, that's fine.
 If you are missing one of two datasets you want to use you will loose points, since you have to have the whole structure.

 You must have a working visualization prototype.
 You must not have all your views up and running, and it must not be completely interactive, but the direction and the content must be clear.

+For your prototype V2, we expect you to be 95% done with the implementation, and have your process book up to date.
+After prototype V2, you will have one week to incorporate last peer feedback from the project demo session, to produce a polished interactive website!

 If you are uncertain about the scope, please contact your project TA.